GenOL: Generating Diverse Examples for Name-only Online Learning: Appendix

 where $\text{NND}_k(X_i)$ denotes the distance from $X_i$ to the $k^{th}$ nearest neighboring among $\{X_i\}$ excluding itself and $B(x, r)$ denotes the sphere in $\mathbb{R}^D$ around $x$ with radius $r$.

-\paragraph{Consensus-based Image Description Evaluation (CIDEr).} CIDEr~\citep{vedantam2015cider} aims to automatically evaluate how well a predicted sentence, $s_p$, matches the consensus of a set of ground-truth sentences, $S = \{s_{gt,1}, \dots, s_{gt,N}\}$.
+\paragraph{Consensus-based Image Description Evaluation (CIDEr).} In the MVCIL-CA setups, to compare model-predicted sentences with ground-truth sentences, we use CiDER~\citep{vedantam2015cider}, which measures the similarity between generated and ground-truth sentences while also capturing aspects such as grammaticality, saliency, importance, and both precision and recall.
+CIDEr~\citep{vedantam2015cider} aims to automatically evaluate how well a predicted sentence, $s_p$, matches the consensus of a set of ground-truth sentences, $S = \{s_{gt,1}, \dots, s_{gt,N}\}$.
 The intuition is that the measure of consensus should encode how often n-grams from the candidate sentence appear in the reference sentences.
 In contrast, $n$-grams that are absent from the reference sentences should not appear in the candidate sentence.
 To encode this intuition, they calculate the TF-IDF~\citep{robertson2004understanding} vectors for the $n$-gram elements within the candidate and reference sentences by computing the cosine similarity between the two vectors.
 Formally, CIDEr for $n$-grams is calculated as follows:

 where $g(s)$ represents the vectorized form of a sentence $s$, obtained by calculating the TF-IDF values for its $n$-gram elements.
 Finally, they combine the scores from $n$-grams of varying lengths as follows: